edgelesssys/marblerun/docs/docs/reference/cli.md

 ## marblerun precheck

-Check if your kubernetes cluster supports SGX
+Check if your Kubernetes cluster supports SGX

 ### Synopsis

-Check if your kubernetes cluster supports SGX
+Check if your Kubernetes cluster supports SGX

 ```
 marblerun precheck [flags]